jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 ### Too Large for the Prompt
 There’s a limit to how much text you can add to a prompt.
 I suspect the limit will increase as LLMs advance.
 But what if the Terms of Service agreement, or any other content, you want analysis from the LLM is too large to copy-and-paste into the prompt?

-There are several options, most along the same theme:
+There are several options, mostly along the same theme:
 * Split the content into smaller prompts.
-For example, rather than pasting your entire Terms of Service agreement into the prompt, maybe you can seek advice section by section.
-The risk of this approach is that context among separated sections may be lost.
+For example, rather than pasting your entire Terms of Service agreement into the prompt, copy and paste one section that is small enough.
+Seek advice section by section.
+The risk of this approach is that context split among separated sections may be lost.
 * Split the content into smaller sections and summarize each.
 Do this manually or ask the LLM/GenAI to summarize it.
 Then combine the summarized parts into one prompt.
 For example, have the LLM/GenAI summarize each section of the Terms and Service agreement, and save all the sections into one document that will hopefully fit within one prompt.
 Now you can seek advice on the summarized version of the agreement.
-However, the risk of this approach is that important information may be excluded from the summary.
+The risk of this approach is that important information may be excluded from the summary.

 ## Question Refinement Pattern
 Good prompts should contain clarity and context.
 We often forgo those in casual conversation.
 Our friends and family tend to know context based upon their previous experiences with us.
-But LLMs don’t have that knowledge.
+LLMs don’t have that knowledge.

 What if I ask an LLM:
 >Should I go to Harvard?

-ChatGPT gave me an answer on the assumption that I was considering attending Harvard for my education.
+ChatGPT gave me an answer based upon the assumption that I was considering attending Harvard for my education.
 That’s probably a reasonable assumption.
-But what if the context of my question was actually:
+But what if the context of my question were actually:
 * Should accept a faculty position at Harvard?
 * Should I visit Harvard on my upcoming vacation to Boston?

 Add a prompt requesting that the LLM/GenAI refine your question:
 > From now on, when I ask a question, suggest a better version of my question.

-Or even better, rather than just ask for a refined question, have it ask the refined questions you:
+Or even better, rather than just ask for a refined question, have it ask the refined question for you:
 > From now on, when I ask a question, suggest a better version of my question and ask me if I would like to use it.

 Or: